nicolecarman/nicolecarman/README.md

 <img src="cat-g2d576efc8_1280.png" align=right width=200 height=auto alt="A vector image of a black cat">

 ### I'm a software engineering student and self-taught web developer.
 Welcome to my Github profile!
-I know it's not very impressive yet
+It's new, but I'm eager to become more active in open source.

 - 📚 I’m working on my B.S. in Software Engineering (2024)
 - 🖥️ My self-taught website and graphic design experience dates back to the early 2000s